techies23/video-conference-zoom/README.txt

 = 4.1.8 Arpil 3rd, 2023 =
 * Added capability to view recordings by roles who have edit_posts capbilities.
+* Fixed: Duration of meeting not showing correctly when in hours and minutes.

 = 4.1.7 March 13th, 2023 =
 * Fix: Admin CSS not working in some pages.